Joan Rivers: Early life

-She attended Connecticut College for two years before transferring to Barnard College where she graduated in 1954 with a BA in English literature and anthropology.
-She repeatedly said, and it was reported, that she graduated summa cum laude and as a member of Phi Beta Kappa; however, her biographer found these were fabrications, as with other statements such as sharing a lesbian kiss in a play with Barbra Streisand (they did both appear in a play named Driftwood, but were never on stage at the same time).
+Rivers repeatedly said and it was reported in The Washington Post, that she graduated summa cum laude and as a member of Phi Beta Kappa; however, biographers James Spada and Leslie Bennetts found that these were fabrications, as with other statements such as sharing a lesbian kiss in a play with Barbra Streisand (they did both appear in a play named Driftwood, but were never on stage at the same time).

 Before entering show business, Rivers worked at various jobs such as a tour guide at Rockefeller Center, a writer/proofreader at an advertising agency and a fashion consultant at Bond Clothing Stores.
-During this period, agent Tony Rivers advised her to change her name, so she chose Joan Rivers as her stage name.
+During this period, agent Tony Rivers (not the singer) advised her to change her name, so she chose Joan Rivers as her stage name.
+She stated that he stopped sending her to audition because of this.

 Career

 1950s–1960s

+During the late 1950s, Rivers appeared in a short off-Broadway play called Driftwood alongside Barbra Streisand.
+According to an interview with Adweek, the play ran for six weeks at the playwright Maurice Tei Dunn's apartment on 49th Street in New York.
+In the early 1960s, Rivers performed at various comedy clubs in Greenwich Village, including The Bitter End, The Gaslight Cafe and The Duplex.
+It was during this period that she befriended fellow comedians Woody Allen and George Carlin, often sharing meals with them.
+Rivers also had the opportunity to work alongside renowned musicians Bob Dylan, Barbra Streisand, Carly Simon, and Simon & Garfunkel in the Village.

+She then moved to Chicago, where she famously flung an ashtray at the ground in fury during her audition for The Second City.

+In 1961, Rivers made her MainStage debut in Second City’s seventh revue, Alarums and Excursions, her only production at the theater.
+Later in life, she would state that she was “born as a comedian at Second City.
+I owe it my career.”

-During the late 1950s, Rivers appeared in a short Off-Broadway run play, Driftwood, in which Barbra Streisand was also a cast member.
-It ran for six weeks on playwright Maurice Tei Dunn's apartment on 49th Street, in NYC, according to an interview with Adweek.
-Rivers performed in numerous comedy clubs in the Greenwich Village area of New York City in the early 1960s, including The Bitter End, The Gaslight Cafe and The Duplex.
-Rivers became friends with her fellow Greenwich Village comedians Woody Allen and George Carlin and often ate with them.
-She also describes working in the Village alongside noted musicians Bob Dylan, Barbra Streisand, Carly Simon and Simon and Garfunkel.
-Between 1963 and 1964, Rivers, along with Jim Connell and Jake Holmes, was in the cabaret act "Jim, Jake & Joan".
-A 1964 appearance at The Bitter End resulted in their appearance in the motion picture, Once Upon A Coffee House, which was also Rivers' first big screen credit.
-The group parted ways shortly afterwards, on which member Holmes later recalled: "We were supposed to do this rally for Bobby Kennedy, who was running for New York senator in 1964.
-We were going to play at the rally.
-Joan showed up with a [Republican Senate nominee Kenneth] Keating button on.
-And Jim said take that off.
-She said no — she was sticking to her political guns.
-And Jim said, "Who needs you, anyway?"
-That was the end [of Jim, Jake & Joan] ...".
+Between 1963 and 1964, Rivers joined forces with Jim Connell and Jake Holmes in the cabaret act "Jim, Jake & Joan".
+Their appearance at The Bitter End in 1964 led to their inclusion in the motion picture Once Upon A Coffee House, marking Rivers's first credit in a feature film.
+However, the group disbanded soon after.
+Holmes later recalled an incident that led to their separation: "We were supposed to perform at a rally for Bobby Kennedy, who was running for New York senator in 1964.
+Joan showed up wearing a [Republican Senate nominee Kenneth] Keating button, and Jim told her to remove it.
+She refused, staunchly sticking to her political beliefs, and Jim said, 'Who needs you, anyway?'
+That was the end of Jim, Jake & Joan..."